CDRH/orchid/docs/README.md

 ## Usage
-Once Orchid is installed successfully, run the generator to prepare your new rails app.
+Once Orchid is installed successfully, run the generator to prepare your new Rails app.
 Run this with a `--help` to see which app files will be changed before you begin.

 ```bash
 rails g(enerate) setup